Skip to main content

 This Section will publish papers that present important advances to current practice or new “gold standards” for mathematical and computational methods and analyses in the field of immunology.
 Areas of interest reflect the general areas of interest of the Journal, particularly novel methods for analyzing the organization, structure and expression of genes and proteins of immunologically important molecules such as immunoglobulins, T cell receptors, and various accessory molecules involved in antigen recognition, processing, and presentation, and inflammation.

-JIM will be sponsoring the following three AMLI Abstract Awards in 2021 and 2022: the Young Investigator Award, the Doctorate Award, and the Laboratory Scientist Award.
+Since 2020, JIM has sponsored the following three AMLI Abstract Awards on an annual basis: the Young Investigator Award, the Doctorate Award, and the Laboratory Scientist Award.